BKnight760/NIFutureTech/k3s_install.md

 kubectl apply -f hello-world-ingress.yaml
 ```

-You should now be able to access the container's API or UI via `<IP or Hostname>/testpath` in the web browser.
+You should now be able to access the container's API or UI via `http://<IP or Hostname>/testpath` in the web browser.

+Note:
+- Both the niginx hello-world project and the ASP.NET WeatherStation project use HTTP, not HTTPS!

 # Helm Charts
 Deploying an application to kubernetes may involve multiple pieces: